Tanishq172006/Linguin-Virtual-Pet/ReadMe.md

 ## ✨ Features

-- 🐧 **AI-Driven Reactions**
+- 🐧 **Well-Driven Reactions**
-  Linguin reacts uniquely to food, toys, and speech prompts using pre-defined reactions or OpenAI-powered responses.
+  Linguin reacts uniquely to food, toys, and speech prompts using pre-defined reactions or Backend base-responses.

 - 🎙️ **Text-to-Speech & Voice Recognition**
   Talk to Linguin, and he'll respond with witty Linux-based remarks in a human male voice.